 Communication - Meant for employees who use their phones and their internet connections to do their work, it’s frequently known as the telephone perquisite.
 Usually, the limits on these are determined by the employer, while the tax rules themselves don’t set the ceiling.

 Meal Voucher - Meal benefit that’s for helping employees save tax on their meals, typically during work hours.
 They’re sometimes called food coupons or meal vouchers.
-Sodexo meal pass and Ticket Restaurant are popular meal voucher options that many companies in India offer.
+Sodexo meal pass is a popular meal voucher option that many companies in India offer.

 LTA - Leave Travel Allowance is for claiming tax exemption on domestic travel expenses that employees make during their time off from work.
 The benefit is extended on the travel costs of the employee and their closest relatives, which includes children, spouse and parents.
 LTA can be applied to air travel, rail and road transport within the country.